22.png

 Everyone has a story to tell.
 Here’s mine.

-My journey into enjoying and telling stories began when I truly learned that people each have stories of their own, and those stories can be very different than my own.
-I knew that in my head, but it all became real to me in high school when a friend poured out to me about her struggle with depression.
+My storytelling journey began when I truly learned that people each have stories of their own, and those stories can differ greatly from my own.
+I knew all of that theoretically, but it became real to me in high school when a friend poured out to me about her struggle with depression.
 I’d had no idea, and I don’t think I said a word other than “I’m sorry.”
-At the time, I thought that meant I’d failed her, but when she thanked me a few days later for just listening, it changed how I lived my life.
+At the time, I thought my lack of words meant I had failed her, but when she thanked me a few days later for just listening, it changed how I lived my life.

 Let’s press forward together!